CupapiOT/mini-paint-tui/README.md

 # Mini Paint TUI

-A very small TUI that lets you create small 32x32 images.
+A very small TUI that lets you create 32x32 px images (scalable by n factor).

 ## UI